Michael Schäfer, CPO

 O&P ALMANAC: What types of patients do you typically see, and what types of devices do you fit for theses patients?

-SCHÄFER: We specialize in highly individualized custom-mad prostheses for upper and lower extremities, orthoses for trunk and head, orthoprostheses for people with congenital malformations and syndromes, and individual seatings.
+SCHÄFER: We specialize in highly individualized custom-made prostheses for upper and lower extremities, orthoses for upper and lower extremities,orthoses for the trunk and head, orthoprostheses for people with congenital malformations and syndromes, and individual seatings.
 Approximately 70 percent of our clients are children.
 Adults are treated in specialized O&P teams, where our CPOs, physiotherapists, and doctors focus on the best outcome with our devices.

 Our rehab offers special wheelchairs, beds, rehabilitation devices, home care, and wound management.
 We also have a division for shoe technology, with approximately 20 staff members offering individualized shoe production, insoles, diabetic footcare, and more.
 So there are approximately 540 dedicated people who run our daily business.